Jumping/Crazy/Snake Worms – Amynthas spp.

 - Anglers: never dispose of unused fishing baits into the environment.
 Always throw away unwanted bait worms in the trash.

-- Gardeners: look for evidence of jumping worms in soil, compost, mulch, potted plants, etc. If you see coffee ground-like castings in these materials or notice jumping worm adults, report them.
-Do not move materials known to contain jumping worms to new locations.
+- Gardeners: look for evidence of jumping worms in soil, compost, mulch, potted plants, etc. If you see coffee ground-like castings in these materials or notice jumping worm adults, identify them using the above guide.
+Try not to move materials known to contain jumping worms to new locations.
+Specifically, reduce human aided long distance disperal of jumping worms, if possible.
+Jumping worms have been observed to move up to 40 ft. per year on their own (natural dispersal).

 What to do if you already have jumping worms on your property?